dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3001: Blur in reporting integrity raises concerns in media.
+### T3001: The line between information and entertainment is increasingly blurred.

 |Support|
 |---|